CESSProject/cess-course/week-05/README.md

-Continue working on the team project
+- This week please continue working on the team project
 - [Week 5 office hour recording](https://youtu.be/7EZlhzMfzx4)